- Education and Science»

-VIKING - 8: NORTHLAND CLASHES - Kings Fall, Jomsvikings, Berserkers and 'Wolf-Heads' Band Together Under Oath
+VIKING - 8: NORTHLAND CLASHES Lead To Fall Of Kings, Whereas Jomsvikings, Berserkers & Wolf-Heads Band Together On Oath

 "Ask you must, and answer well to be called shrewd.
 One may know what you keep from others, never even a second.
 If three are told soon a thousand will know".